joa-quim/GMTjl_doc/documentation/common_opts/common_opts.md

 specified pole [regular gridlines].
 Ignored if gridlines are not requested (below) and disallowed for the oblique Mercator projection.

-*xx* and *yy* axes grow from left to right and bottomto top (*zz* axis too).
+*xx* and *yy* axes grow from left to right and bottom to top (*zz* axis too).
 This the default but that can be changed with the keywords **flipx=true**, **flipy=** and **flipz=**.
 Alternative names are **xflip, yflip, zflip**.

 For Cartesian plots the *slanted=angle* allows for the optional angle to plot slanted annotations; the angle is with respect to the horizontal and must be in the -90 <= *angle* <= 90 range only.
 This applies to the x-axis only, with the exception of the *slanted=:parallel* form that plots the y annotations parallel to y-axis.

-To add a plot title do *title="My title"* The Frame setting is optional but can be invoked once to override the above defaults.
+To add a plot title do *title="My title"*.
+The Frame setting is optional but can be invoked once to override the above defaults.

 GMT uses the notion of *primary* (the default) and *secondary* axes.
 To set an axes as secondary, use